Missing Northland woman: Police confirm body is Bridget Simmonds

 On Monday, a post mortem was carried out and the formal identification process has been completed.

-The remains of a body were found last week on a Wilson Rd property, Parakao, 40km est of Whangārei.
+The remains of a body were found last week on a Wilson Rd property, Parakao, 40km west of Whangārei.

 Simmonds, aged 42, was last seen at Countdown on February 23 and was reported missing on March 6, 2019, after all communication with her family stopped.